kylejenner/vpc_lattice_demo/README.md

 ```
 kubectl apply -f deploy-namesystem.yaml
 ```
-create a new service account for the cluster to use the new IAM policy, this is key step enabling a service account with the correct VPC Lattice permissions.
+Create a new service account for the cluster to use the new IAM policy, this is key step enabling a service account with the correct VPC Lattice permissions.
 First export the ARN from the previously created IAM policy.
 ```
 export VPCLatticeControllerIAMPolicyArn=$(aws iam list-policies --query 'Policies[?PolicyName==`VPCLatticeControllerIAMPolicy`].Arn' --output text)
 ```